astraly-labs/Pragma/README.md

 STARKNET_NETWORK=alpha-goerli
 ```

 Then you can use the Starknet CLI to invoke the contract.
 For instance to get the price of ETH/USD first calculate the key by converting the string to the UTF-8 encoded felt `28556963469423460` (use `str_to_felt("eth/usd")` util in `pontis.core.utils`).
-Then run the following commands, replacing `<ORACLE_PROXY_ADDRESS>` with the address of the Oracle (see above):
+Then run the following commands, replacing `<ORACLE_CONTROLLER_ADDRESS>` with the address of the Oracle (see above):
 ```
-starknet call --address <ORACLE_PROXY_ADDRESS> --abi contracts/abi/OracleProxy.json --function get_value --inputs 28556963469423460
+starknet call --address <ORACLE_CONTROLLER_ADDRESS> --abi contracts/abi/OracleController.json --function get_value --inputs 28556963469423460
 ```

 ## Publishing Data to a Feed in a Deployed Contract

-The recommended way to publish data is to use the `pontis-publisher` Docker image which has the oracle proxy's address baked in via the `ORACLE_PROXY_ADDRESS` environmental variable, and the `PontisPublisherClient` available.
+The recommended way to publish data is to use the `pontis-publisher` Docker image which has the Oracle Controller's address baked in via the `ORACLE_CONTROLLER_ADDRESS` environmental variable, and the `PontisPublisherClient` available.
 You just need to create a Python script that fetches the data and then publishes it via the `PontisPublisherClient.publish` method.
 See the setup in `sample-publisher/coinbase` for an example.
 With the setup there (and an additional file `.secrets.env` with the secret runtime args), we would just have to run:

 ```
 docker build sample-publisher/coinbase/ -t coinbase